ANT catalog

 The ANT catalog (or TAO catalog) is a classified product catalog by the U.S. National Security Agency (NSA) of which the version written in 2008–2009 was published by German news magazine Der Spiegel in December 2013.
 Forty-nine catalog pages with pictures, diagrams and descriptions of espionage devices and spying software were published.
 The items are available to the Tailored Access Operations unit and are mostly targeted at products from US companies such as Apple, Cisco and Dell.
-The source is believed to be someone different than Edward Snowden, who is largely responsible for the global surveillance disclosures since 2013.
+The source is believed to be someone different than Edward Snowden, who is largely responsible for the global surveillance disclosures during the 2010s.
 Companies whose products could be compromised have denied any collaboration with the NSA in developing these capabilities.
 In 2014, a project was started to implement the capabilities from the ANT catalog as open-source hardware and software.

 Background

-The Tailored Access Operations unit has existed since the late 90s.
+The Tailored Access Operations unit has existed since the late 1990s.
 Its mission is to collect intelligence on foreign targets of the United States by hacking into computers and telecommunication networks.
+It has been speculated for years before that capabilities like those in the ANT catalog existed.

 In 2012, Edward Snowden organized a CryptoParty together with Runa Sandvik, a former colleague of Jacob Appelbaum at The Tor Project.
 In June 2013, Snowden took internal NSA documents which he shared with Glenn Greenwald and Laura Poitras, resulting in the global surveillance disclosures.
-It has been speculated for years before that capabilities like those in the ANT catalog existed.

 Publication

 Jacob Appelbaum co-authored the English publication in Der Spiegel with Christian Stöcker and Judith Horchert, which was publicized on 29 December 2013.
 The related English publication on the same day about the TAO by Der Spiegel was also authored by the same people, and including Laura Poitras, Marcel Rosenbach, Jörg Schindler and Holger Stark.
 On December 30, Appelbaum gave a lecture about "the militarization of the Internet" at the 30th Chaos Communication Congress in Hamburg, Germany.
 At the end of his talk, he encouraged NSA employees to leak more documents.

-Apple denied the allegations that it collaborated on the development of DROPOUTJEEP in a statement to journalist Arik Hesseldahl from All Things Digital (part of the Wall Street Journals Digital Network).
+Apple denied the allegations that it collaborated on the development of DROPOUTJEEP in a statement to journalist Arik Hesseldahl from All Things Digital (part of The Wall Street Journals Digital Network).
 The Verge questioned how the program developed in later years, since the document was composed in the early period of the iPhone and smartphones in general.
 Dell denied collaborating with any government in general, including the US government.
 John Stewart, senior vice president and chief security officer of Cisco stated that they were "deeply concerned and will continue to pursue all avenues to determine if we need to address any new issues."
 Juniper stated that they were working actively to address any possible exploit paths.
-Huawei stated they would take appropriate audits to determine if any compromise had taken place and would communicate if that had taken place.
+Huawei stated they would take appropriate audits to determine if any compromise had taken place and would communicate if so.
 NSA declined to comment on the publication by Der Spiegel.